Jelmerro/Vieb/FAQ.md

 See [this issue for my motivation](https://github.com/Jelmerro/Vieb/issues/83) of starting Vieb.
 Proper comparisons and migration guides haven't been made yet, but there are [example viebrc files](https://github.com/Jelmerro/Vieb/tree/master/app/examples) for popular desktop browsers and Vim browser extensions.
+If you already have Vieb, you can view and save the examples to disk from the offline help page: `:h examples`.

 #### Why can't I sign in to Google?